Depending on your business requirements and your system environment, JustOn can handle taxes in various ways:

 Internal Tax Calculation

 By default, JustOn calculates the tax for each invoice line item based on its tax rate.
-This tax rate can either be determined using tax rules, as outlined below, or be a fix value (set as product tax rate).
+This tax rate can either be determined using tax rules, or be a fix value (set as product tax rate).

 JustOn recommends to use tax rules as the primary approach for defining applicable tax rates.
 You can, however, combine the two methods.
 The software first tries to evaluate tax rules, and in case there are no matching rules or none at all, it retrieves the specified product tax rate.